UbiquityRobotics/ubiquity_main/install_virtualization.md

 ![vb_done](install_images/vb_done.png)

-You have successfully install lubuntu 16.04 into your `UR_SDE_16.04` virtual machine.
+Congratulations, you have just successfully installed lubuntu 16.04 into your `UR_SDE_16.04` virtual machine for VirtualBox.

 ## Install VirtualBox Guest Additions

+The next set of steps is required to install the VirtualBox guest extensions.
+With these extensions, you will be able to do such things are resize the virtual window size, etc.

 1. Log In to Lubuntu 16.04